 - 1994 – An extended upper lip lift procedure was used and described in Brazil that incorporated the nasolabial folds into the excision.
 This technique did not catch on due to the degree of scarring in a very visible central portion of the face.

-- 2000 – Adjunct and alternatives procedures were used and described for lip enhancement – implantation of crystal silicone, polyacrylamide hydrogel, Gore-Tex tubes, autologous fat, and dermis-fat graft.
+- 2000 – Adjunct and alternatives procedures were used and described for lip enhancement – implantation of crystal silicon, polyacrylamide hydrogel, Gore-Tex tubes, autologous fat, and dermis-fat graft.
 Silicone in the lip has since been completely abandoned in most parts of the world due to migration, scarring, and nodule formation problems.

 - 2002 –SMAS (superficial musculoaponeurotic system) grafts obtained from a facelift reported as a tool for lip augmentation into the red portion of the lip.